SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents: Evaluation

-\paragraph{Cost of using \tool} One major concern with LLM-based approaches is their operational cost, as excessive token consumption can substantially increase overall expenses and limit practical usage.
-To evaluate this aspect, we measured the token usage for both endpoint-level and scenario-based test generation, and translated these values into monetary cost using the pricing of different models.
-Our analysis demonstrates that \tool is significantly cost-efficient, both in terms of total expenditure and the number of LLM invocations.
-Specifically, with Devstral (via OpenRouter~\cite{openrouter}) the average cost is \$0.24 for endpoint-focused and \$0.22 for scenario-based generation, whereas for o1 (on the OpenAI platform), it is \$6.17 and \$4.42, respectively.
-The detailed result in present in the supplementary material~\cite{supplementary}.
-We believe this efficiency primarily because of the integration of static analysis, which enables \tool to perform targeted pre-processing and invoke the LLM only when necessary, rather than feeding the entire application context to an off-the-shelf model.
+\paragraph{Cost of using \tool} A major concern with LLM-based approaches is their operational cost, as excessive token consumption can substantially increase overall expense and limit practical usage.
+To evaluate this aspect, we measured the token usage for both endpoint-based and scenario-based test generation, and translated these values into monetary cost using the pricing model of different LLMs.
+Our analysis demonstrates that \tool is significantly cost-efficient, both in terms of total cost and the number of LLM invocations.
+Specifically, for Devstral (via OpenRouter~\cite{openrouter}), the average cost is \$0.24 for endpoint-focused and \$0.22 for scenario-based generation, whereas for GPT-o1 (on the OpenAI platform), the cost is \$6.17 and \$4.42, respectively.
+The detailed results are included in our supplementary material~\cite{supplementary}.

--5pt \paragraph{Benefits and drawbacks of using hybrid approach} Beyond cost, hybrid approaches offer several additional advantages.
-For example, in terms of HTTP call efficiency, \tool performs significantly fewer requests compared to EvoMaster.
-On average, \tool issues fewer than 500 HTTP requests per application, whereas EvoMaster generates over 10k+ requests for the same applications, resulting in a more focused and efficient testing process.
-Another key advantage is scalability—\tool can support major Java versions and frameworks, while conventional tools often struggle to maintain compatibility as the scope expands.
-Although \tool continues to rely on static analysis, it leverages well-established and actively maintained analysis tools that provide broad language support.